-A Canterbury woman who stole $110,000 from an intellectually disabled woman to fund her pokies gambling habit displayed an "astonishingly and reprehensible" breach of trust, a judge said today in sentencing her to five months of home detention.
+A Canterbury woman who stole $110,000 from an intellectually disabled woman to fund her pokies gambling habit displayed an "astonishingly and reprehensible" breach of trust, a judge said today in sentencing her to five months' home detention.

-The 66-year-old problem gambler, who was today granted permanent name suppression, had enduring power of attorney over the woman with the mental age of about 10 from 1997 to February last year, Christchurch District Court heard.
+The 66-year-old problem gambler, who was today granted permanent name suppression, had enduring power of attorney over the woman, who has the mental age of about 10, from 1997 to February last year, Christchurch District Court heard.

 But between May 2009 and February 18 last year, she made 450 fraudulent transactions from the victim's bank accounts.